-Instructional Resources
+Instructional Materials

 Survey

-Schools not having SBDM school councils shall survey teachers to determine their needs for instructional resources.
+Schools not having SBDM school councils shall survey teachers to determine their needs for instructional materials.
 The results of the survey shall be used to establish priorities for purchase.

 Allocation Method

-Within budgetary limits, schools or school councils shall establish an equitable method of allocating funds to purchase instructional resources.
+Within budgetary limits, schools or school councils shall establish an equitable method of allocating funds to purchase instructional materials.

 Financial Report

-A financial report on allocations to and expenditures for instructional resources shall be prepared annually by the Board and shall be a public record.
+A financial report on allocations to and expenditures for instructional materials shall be prepared annually by the Board and shall be a public record.

-Each school may carry forward to the next fiscal year any part of the instructional resource allocation distributed to the school that has not been spent or committed in the current fiscal year.
+Each school may carry forward to the next fiscal year any part of the instructional materials allocation distributed to the school that has not been spent or committed in the current fiscal year.

-Instructional Resource Fund
+Instructional Materials Fund

-Schools with any grade from P-8 may purchase instructional resources using State funds in accordance with 704 KAR 3:455.
+Schools with any grade from P-8 may purchase instructional materials using State funds in accordance with 704 KAR 3:455.

-Each school allocated instructional resource funds shall complete an annual plan to identify purchases following guidelines of the Kentucky Board of Education.
+Each school allocated instructional materials funds shall complete an annual plan to identify purchases following guidelines of the Kentucky Board of Education.

 The annual plan shall be approved by the Board and by the School Council in SBDM schools.